ntmkimm/CARO-GAME-GOMOKU-HCMUS/README.md

 Our Instructor: Mr. Truong Toan Thinh, University of Science

-We created a gomuko game for our project of Introduction to Information of Technology.
+We created a gomoku game for our project of Introduction to Information of Technology.

 #DESCRIPTION
 - This game based Console Window